hazelcast/hazelcast-jet/site/docs/how-tos/custom-batch-source.md

 ---
-title: Create a Source Connector (Batch)
+title: Create a Batch Source
-description: Tutorial on how to define custom batch sources.
+description: Guide on how to create a custom batch source
 ---

 In the [Custom Sources and Sinks](../api/sources-sinks.md#custom-sources-and-sinks)